-- Drug Enforcement Agency (DEA) controlled Prescriptions. - Charges for telephone or online consultations with a Physician and/or other providers who are not contracted through Teladoc. - Consultations in states/jurisdictions where not available due to regulations or interpretations affecting the practice of telemedicine for medical or dermatology conditions.
+- Drug Enforcement Agency (DEA) controlled Prescriptions. - Charges for telephone or online consultations with a Physician and/or other providers who are not contracted through Teladoc.

 Dermatology Services Program

 In addition to receiving care for general medical conditions, Covered Persons may receive access to dermatology services, as described below.